 The Waverley Heritage Society was incorporated under the Societies Act of Nova Scotia in April 1979 under the name “Heritage Society of District 14″.
 The originating purpose for founding the society was the preservation of the historic Canadian National Railways Station in Windsor Junction.
 Despite many efforts by the society, the station was demolished in the summer of 1984.
 However, the Society still exists, under the name Waverley Heritage Society.

-The objectives of the Waverley Heritage Society are:
+The Mission and Vision Statements of the Waverley Heritage Society are:

-- We tell stories of Waverley’s history and culture to build community connections, and to pass what has been valued onto future generations.
+We tell stories of Waverley’s heritage and culture to expand and strengthen community connections and to pass what is valued on to future generations.

 The Waverley Heritage Society maintains the Waverley Heritage Museum by holding fundraising events, such as the Annie and Wallace Memorial Tea and the Annual Duck Race during Gold Rush Days.